OpenDDS/OpenDDS/docs/cmake.md

 target_link_libraries(publisher messenger OpenDDS::OpenDDS)

 ```

+Here the generated code from the IDL is only compiled once.
+This is especially
+advantageous if you have a significant amount of IDL and/or have many targets
+that require the IDL.
+Additionally if the library is a shared library,
+executables can share that file and this reduces the size of the executable
+files.

 *Note:* This may issue a warning in earlier version of CMake due to the messenger library
 not having any sources added with it in the call to `add_library`.